Blog

 If you have ever suffered from kidney stones, you may have heard of oxalate.
 Oxalate is a natural substance that is found in many foods and produced by your body.
 It can bind to minerals like calcium and form crystals that may cause kidney stones or other health problems.

-In this article, we will explore what oxalate is, how it affects your health, and how you can manage your oxalate intake.
+In this article, we will discuss what oxalate is, how it affects your health, and how you can manage your oxalate intake.

 What is Oxalate and Where Does It Come From?

 Oxalate is the insoluble salt of oxalic acid, an organic acid, both of which are present in almost all foods and are also made by the body.
-Dietary oxalate is considered an antinutrient due to its ability to bind to minerals and prevent the body from absorbing them.
+Dietary oxalates are considered by some to be ‘antinutrients' due to their effects on nutrient absorption and possible role in kidney stone formation.
 Plants contain oxalate and other antinutrients, like phytate and lectins, to protect themselves from predators.
-Some foods possess noticeably high amounts of oxalate, such as spinach, rhubarb, nuts, beans, chocolate, and tea.[1]
+Some foods possess noticeably high amounts of oxalate, such as spinach, rhubarb, nuts, beans, chocolate, and tea.

 When oxalate enters the gut, it is partially degraded by gut bacteria and bound partially to minerals, both of which promote its swift excretion.
-The remaining free oxalate is absorbed.
-The liver and kidneys produce enzymes to degrade oxalate naturally, following which it is normally excreted through urine.
+The remaining free oxalate is absorbed in the gut in the presence of calcium.
+Oxalate is mainly excreted via the kidneys and only minimally by the liver.
 Oxalate is also produced by your body as a byproduct of oxalic acid metabolism, especially from vitamin C and the amino acids glycine and hydroxyproline.
-Oxalic acid is used in minuscule quantities in all cells for the production of uracil, a nucleotide found in RNA[2].
+Oxalic acid is used in minuscule quantities in all cells for the production of uracil, a nucleotide found in RNA.

 How Oxalate Affects Your Health